LSDBC/Economics/content/Advanced Macroeconomics III (Galí).md

 To find the welfare-optimal monetary policy, start as usual by solving the social planner's problem.
 In particular, start by characterizing the allocation that solves such problem, which is typically the efficient allocation.
 Finally, try to come up with policy rules that implement such allocation in the decentralized equilibrium.

 The social planner's problem appears as $\max U(C_t, N_t, L_t; Z_t)$ subject to $C_t=A_tN_t^{1-\alpha}$, which means the only restrictions are i) technology and ii) the resource constraint.
 Note that, while the the social planner faces a static problem, households believe they can transfer resources from a period to another: this is not possible for the economy as a whole.
-By substitution, rewrite the problem as $\max U ( A_tN_t^{1-\alpha}, N_t, L_t; Z_t)$ and take the FOCs:$$\begin{cases}
+By substitution, rewrite the problem as $\max U ( A_tN_t^{1-\alpha}, N_t, L_t; Z_t)$ and take the FOCs:

+$$
+\begin{cases}
 -\frac{U_{n,t}}{U_{c,t}} = (1-\alpha)A_tN_t^{-\alpha} \\
 U_{l,t} = 0
+\end{cases}
+$$

-\end{cases}$$Can the solution given by the first order conditions be replicated in the decentralized economy taking prices as given?
+Can the solution given by the first order conditions be replicated in the decentralized economy taking prices as given?
 First, consider the efficiency condition: this is always satisfied, regardless of monetary policy, since the marginal rate of substitution equals the real wage, and by the optimality condition of the firm the real wage equals the marginal product of labor (both results follow from perfect competition).
 The central bank should thus worry about the second condition.
 Let us compare it with the optimality conditions for households:

 $$
 \begin{align*}